-Configuring Securly DNS filtering can be done two different ways.
-It can be done at the device level where you change the device DNS to point directly to Securly's IPs.
+Configuring Securly DNS filtering can be done in two different ways.
+This can be done at the device level where you change the device’s DNS to point directly to Securly's IPs.
 This, however, has the downside of bypassing any internal DNS records you may have set up.
 The second way is to modify your DNS servers' forwarders to point to Securly's IPs.

-By forwarding your DNS servers to Securly, device DNS settings can be changed by the end user (especially on BYOD where users likely have admin privileges).
+By forwarding your DNS servers to Securly, device and DNS settings can be changed by the end-user (especially on BYOD where users likely have admin privileges).
 This poses a problem as it would allow users to bypass filtering.
 It is therefore recommended that you implement certain firewall rules to prevent this easily discovered circumvention technique.

 Firewall rules may change depending on the model and version of your Firewall.
 But here are some guidelines for the basic allow and deny rules for your Firewall to get you started.